 New Local Housing Objectives as per Clause 7.3.1(b) of the Residential Design Codes Criteria deemed to satisfy Local Housing Objectives 07.1-07.5 O7.1 New development is sympathetic to and complements the character of the existing dwellings within the streetscape.
 C7.1 The built form of any new dwellings shall complement the style, scale and form of the dwellings within the existing streetscape.
 07.2 New development shall ensure that unsympathetic contrasts in scale, mass and materials are avoided.
 C7.2 The materials of any new dwellings as viewed from the street shabe consistent with the prevailing materials of the streetscape.
 O7.3 Additions visible from the street shall be compatible with and respectful of the existing dwelling and the predominant character of the existing streetscape.
 C7.3 Additions to an existing dwelling when viewed from the street shall complement the architectural style, form, colour and mater als of the existing dwelling.
-In the case that the existing dwelling not an original dwelling, additions shall complement the architecture.
-07.4 The roof of new dwellings is to be consistent with the predominant roof form in the existing streetscape in terms of scale and tural style, form, colour and materials of the prevailing streetscap pitch.
-C7.4 The floor levels of new dwellings shall match or mediate between the floor levels of dwellings on either side of the proposed dwellings.
-O7.5 Each street facing window should have a style that suits the predominant character of the street and the architectural style ing. of the proposed dwelling.
+In the case that the existing dwelling not an original dwelling, additions shall complement the archite 07.4 The roof of new dwellings is to be consistent with the predominant roof form in the existing streetscape in terms of scale and tural style, form, colour and materials of the prevailing streetscape O7.5 pitch.
+Each street facing window should have a style that suits the C7.4 The floor levels of new dwellings shall match or mediate betwee the floor levels of dwellings on either side of the proposed dwelling. predominant character of the street and the architectural style of the proposed dwelling.
 C7.5 The roof pitch of new dwellings or upper storey additions is to b between 30 degrees and 40 degrees.
 C7.6 Street facing windows shall have a height of at least 1.6 times the width.
 C7.7 Windows to the front façade of an upper storey addition shall reflect the shape and configuration of the original dwellings' wi dows when viewed from the primary street.

-CITY OF VINCENT CHARACTER STREET GUIDELINES - STRATHCONA STREET, WEST PERTH
+CITY OF VINCENT CHARACTER AREA GUIDELINES - STRATHCONA STREET, WEST PERTH

-The Strathcona Character Street has been recognised by the community and the council as making a positive contribution towards built character of the City.
+The Strathcona Character Area has been recognised by the community and the council as making a positive contribution towards built character of the City.
 To help identify and celebrate this unique part of the City, this guideline has been put in place to guide and assist future development.